“The Word” (Λόγος) and the “Wilderness”

 terebinth

-What is interesting about this kind of tree is that it is very common throughout other areas of Israel that are not a desert.
-But in the mountains of the Negev, this is the only tree that can be found, and most of the individual trees are very old and are estimated to be hundred years old.
+What is interesting about this kind of tree is that it is very common throughout other areas of Israel that are not desert.
+But in the mountains of the Negev, this is the only large tree found, and most of the individual trees are very old and are estimated to be hundreds of years old.

 Summary

-Regardless of what you think about global warming and climate changes, it is quite clear that the land of Israel had more woods and probably more rain in the time of the Bible.
-The Negev in the time of the Bible was probably wetter and Israel had real natural forests which are rare today.
+Regardless of what you think about global warming and climate change, it is quite clear that the land of Israel had more woods and probably more rain in the time of the Bible.
+The Negev in the time of the Bible was probably wetter, and Israel had real natural forests which are rare today.